NDNS | Summary

 National Diet and Nutrition Survey

-The National Centre for Social Research (NatCen) has been asked to carry out research to help the Government understand and improve our health and keep our food safe, by looking at people’s eating habits and nutrient intakes.
+NatCen Social Research has been asked to carry out research to help the Government understand and improve our health and keep our food safe, by looking at people’s eating habits and nutrient intakes.

 The National Diet and Nutrition Survey is a scientific study of people’s eating habits which has taken place across the UK every year since 2008.
 By taking part in the survey you can help the government improve public health and protect food safety.